wooogler/assets/04_Work-Ethics.md

 ## Time management

 - This is purely for research hours- Not the hours you spend on other activities (etc., GRA, GTA, coursework, services).
 X hours in the previous section
-- *Know how much you want to work (Desire).*
+- (Condition 1) *Know how much you want to work (Desire).*
-- *Keep track of your time (Reality).*- Know how much you (actually) work.
+- (Condition 2) *Keep track of your time (Reality).*
+  - Know how much you (actually) work.
   - Hint: it is not the number of hours that you use your laptop nor the number of hours that you are in school.
   - Actively keep track of your time.
-- I recommend you to log your time in a paper notebook. (read this: https://www.calnewport.com/blog/2013/12/21/deep-habits-the-importance-of-planning-every-minute-of-your-work-day/)
+  - I recommend that you log your time in a paper notebook. (read this: https://www.calnewport.com/blog/2013/12/21/deep-habits-the-importance-of-planning-every-minute-of-your-work-day/) or use some software such as RescueTime.
-- *Reduce the discrepancy.*: Match the reality with your desire, or adjust your desire to match your reality.
+- (Condition 3) *Reduce the discrepancy.*: Match the reality with your desire, or adjust your desire to match your reality.
 Be honest with yourself.
-- *I don't care.*: I don't care about your desire(1) until 2 and 3 are satisfied.
-If I have to care about your desire(1) because you are not making any meaningful progress even if 2 and 3 are satisfied, it is probably one of these cases:- Your time tracking is incorrect.
+- If conditions 2 and 3 are satisfied, I would like to believe that there should be no problem at all.
+If you are not making any meaningful progress even when conditions 2 and 3 are satisfied, it is probably one of these cases:
+  - Your time tracking is incorrect.
   - You are lying (to yourself or to me).
   - You are not serious about this job (e.g., you desire to work 5 hours a week).
-- Maybe research is not for you (e.g., if you work 40 hrs a week, but you are not getting anywhere, that means something).
+  - Maybe research is not for you (e.g., if you work 40 hrs a week, but you are not getting anywhere, that means you chose a job that you are not capable of).
   - (Which one are you?)

 ## Vacation Policy